BrunoJuchli/StyleCop.CSharp.Async.Rules/README.md

       </Rules>
     </Analyzer>

-#### Methods ending with `Async` must have `async` modifier
+#### Methods ending with `Async` must have `async` modifier or return a `Task`
-ID: AR0002:MethodEndingWithAsyncMustHaveAsyncModifier
+ID: AR0002:MethodEndingWithAsyncMustHaveAsyncModifierOrReturnTask
+Hint: This was recently adapted and renamed from MethodEndingWithAsyncMustHaveAsyncModifier to MethodEndingWithAsyncMustHaveAsyncModifier*OrReturnTask*

-Violated when a method named `FooAsync` does not have the `async` modifier.
+Violated when a method named `FooAsync` does not have the `async` modifier and does not return a `Task` / `Task<T>`.

 ###### Suppress specific warning / occurrence in code

     [SuppressMessage(
       "StyleCop.CSharp.AsyncRules",
-      "AR0002:MethodEndingWithAsyncMustHaveAsyncModifier",
+      "AR0002:MethodEndingWithAsyncMustHaveAsyncModifierOrReturnTask",
       Justification = "doesn't need the async modifier")] Task FooAsync() { }